 Some of the current destination marketing trends to consider include:

-After experiencing life in lockdown, many people seek out more unique escapes and long for the extraordinary.
+People seek out more unique escapes and long for the extraordinary.
 Spotlight your destination’s most unusual accommodation and hidden gems, showcasing them as new locations with a sense of exclusivity.

 This data suggests travellers need the reassurances provided by trusted travel professionals.
 So why not use your destination marketing campaigns to position your airport as the expert on your destination – a go-to, trusted source?

 As well as sharing engaging travel content, make it easy for customers to get answers to their questions and concerns.
 Consider creating bespoke landing pages for your destinations with key travel information and insider tips.

 To increase travel sales, airports need to connect with customers right at the beginning of the buyer journey when they experience that ‘I want to get away’ moment and start researching a trip.
 How?
 By providing content that customers will find valuable when they’re fact-finding and researching a destination.

 But it’s not just a case of sharing your flights, hotels and holidays for a specific destination.
 You need to sell them on the experiences and memories created from their trip.
 It’s about inspiring rather than merely informing customers.

 Consider all the different ways you can reach your customers and influence the buyer journey:

 It’s vital to offer visitors a smooth ecommerce experience and an easy checkout process once they reach the booking stage.
 Your airport website must give them all the information they need to make a confident purchase.

 Comprehensive destination guides, links to social media profiles and online reviews all help to build consumer confidence.
 But if your checkout process is lengthy or complex, it can be really off-putting.